Skip to main content

 Transactional Immunity for Witnesses

-A lower-level member of a suspected organized crime ring is arrested and charged with armed robbery and extortion.
-Prosecutors have a solid case against him, but they're really trying to take down the head honcho, who's suspected of operating a multimillion-dollar racket throughout the city for the past 15 years.
-The defendant, who was the crime boss's personal driver and overheard a lot of high-level discussions, has information that could possibly take down the whole organization.
+A lower-level member of a suspected organized crime ring faces arrest on charges of armed robbery and extortion.
+Prosecutors have a solid case against this defendant.
+But they're really after the crime boss.
+They're suspected of operating a multimillion-dollar racket throughout the city for the past 15 years.
+The defendant was the personal driver for the head of the organization.
+He overheard a lot of high-level discussions.
+His information could take down the whole enterprise.

-While the defendant isn't talking, prosecutors have their eyes on the prize and decide it's in everyone's best interests to cut a deal.
-They want all the details, so they grant him transactional immunity from all charges in exchange for his complete testimony.
+While the defendant isn't talking, prosecutors decide it's best to cut a deal.
+They want all the details.
+So, they grant the defendant transactional immunity from all charges in exchange for his complete testimony.
+If the deal goes through, the driver's charges of armed robbery and extortion will go away.

-You may be familiar with the right against self-incrimination.
-We often see it invoked by a person in a crime show or other legal drama.
-Grounded in the Fifth Amendment to the U.S. Constitution, it allows a witness to refuse to answer questions that would lead to criminal liability.
-We’ve seen dramatic displays of “taking the Fifth” in sensationalized criminal trials, like that against O.J.
+We often see a person in a TV crime show claim they will "take the Fifth."
+The Fifth Amendment to the U.S. Constitution provides citizens with the right against government-compelled self-incrimination.
+It allows a witness to refuse to answer questions that would lead to criminal liability.
+We've seen dramatic displays of “taking the Fifth" in sensationalized criminal prosecutions, like the murder case against O.J.
 Simpson.
-One of the police investigators in that case refused to answer questions on the witness stand when asked about planting evidence at the crime scene by uttering that famous line, “I wish to assert my Fifth Amendment privilege.”
+One of the police investigators in that case refused to answer questions on the witness stand when asked about planting evidence at the crime scene by stating “I wish to assert my Fifth Amendment privilege."

 Who Grants Immunity?

-Why would a prosecutor do this in the first place?
-Think about the concept of “getting the biggest fish.”
-If you want to get to the mastermind of a crime, you often need witnesses.
-Why not get the mastermind’s associates to testify in exchange for immunity from prosecution for more minor crimes committed by the associates?
+Why would a prosecutor grant a witness immunity?
+Think about the concept of “getting the big fish."
+If you want to get to the mastermind of a crime, you need the help of key witnesses.
+These are people who can testify to the boss' statements and actions and where the money went.

 What Is Transactional Immunity?

-Here, we're focused on transactional immunity.
 Transactional immunity is the most complete immunity that can be offered to a witness.
-Also known as “blanket immunity,” it protects a person from prosecution of the crime involved.
+It protects a person from prosecution of the crime involved.

-Let’s say Sally sold drugs in a certain neighborhood.
+Let's say Sally sold drugs in a certain neighborhood.
 While the crime of selling narcotics is serious, law enforcement might decide they would rather arrest Charlie Kingpin, the drug supplier, not Sally the small-time dealer.
-If Sally is offered transactional immunity from the district attorney for her participation in drug sales which helps prosecute Charlie Kingpin, Sally can’t be charged with a crime stemming from her immunized testimony.
+If Sally receives transactional immunity from the district attorney for her participation in drug sales so she can provide testimony against Charlie Kingpin, Sally can't face charges for the drug sales.
+Her immunity protects her even if there is other evidence that she sold the drugs.

-While transactional immunity is the broadest type of immunity, it doesn’t prevent prosecution for criminal activities that are unrelated to something discussed in the immunized testimony.
-So if it comes out during testimony that Sally committed a robbery while dealing drugs for Charlie Kingpin, she likely won’t receive protection for that crime.
+Transactional immunity is the broadest type of immunity.
+But it doesn't prevent prosecution for criminal activities unrelated to the transaction at issue.
+So, if it comes out later that Sally committed a robbery during her time dealing drugs for Charlie Kingpin, she likely won't receive protection for that crime.

-Have Questions About Transactional Immunity?
+Have More Questions?
 Get Help From a Lawyer

-If you're being investigated for a state or federal crime and have been offered immunity by the prosecution, you'll want to speak with a legal professional who understands the rules of evidence and how they impact your rights.
-When put into practice, the concept of immunity and the right against self-incrimination can get confusing.
-If you're looking for legal guidance, you can find a skilled criminal defense attorney in your area now that can help you understand the law.
+If you're being investigated for a state or federal crime and have been offered immunity by the prosecution, you'll want sound legal advice.
+You should consider speaking with a legal professional who understands this area of the law.
+The interplay between the concept of immunity and the privilege against self-incrimination can get confusing.
+A skilled criminal defense attorney in your area can answer your questions.

 Was this helpful?